alviinbb/codetest/webapp/www/README.md

 # webapp
-This project exists was requested as a PHP skill test.
+This project was requested as a PHP skill test.

-Project is AngularJS for client side script and PHP for the backend.
+Project is AngularJS for client side scripting and PHP for the backend.

 To run/check the finished project, you will need to install [docker](https://docs.docker.com/engine/installation/).